 Vincent smiled at Kelly's remark, but his dark brown, almost black eyes remained fixed on Julia.
 She noticed a flash of annoyance in his face.
 Before he could insist further, she handed her glass of red wine to Kelly, thinking that she would want it anyway, and said goodbye.
 "It's getting late now and I have work in the morning.
 It was nice to meet you," she directed at Vincent.
 "I'll talk to you later, Kelly."
 She lightly squeezed her friend on the arm and walked away, not even thinking of looking back over shoulder.
 All the while she felt the piercing gaze of Vincent Stryker on her back.

 Julia arrived home forty minutes later.
 A small, cozy apartment was all she needed.
 Tonight had made her appreciate her simple life, her good job and the love of her life - her cat, Larry.
 She did feel slightly guilty though, she had left Kelly at the fundraiser by herself.
 Hopefully Kelly hadn't broke decorum and flung herself at Vincent Stryker.
 His persistence had really annoyed Julia.
 It was one thing to have money and flaunt it, but to not accept someone else's opinion on such matters was the height of ignorance.

 At least she felt as if she had got a story: 'Rich, narcissistic asshole tries to pawn off necklace'.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Apples333Write a Review